Lamarrrk/RESTful-API-CRUD/README.md

 This is the simplest RESTful API for working with CRUD commands using Spring Boot.

-To work with this RESTful API, a MySQL database is used.
+To work with this RESTful API, a MySQL database is required.